-"Our philosophy is that if we make it easy for our clients to send us work, they'll continue to do so," says Christian Saurman, Vice President, New England Orthodontic Laboratory (NEO), Wilmington, MA.
-With that thought in mind, the laboratory has implemented the following tools on its website to make case submission simple:
+Christian Saurman, Vice President, New England Orthodontic Laboratory (NEO), Wilmington, MA, has implemented tools on his website to make case submission simple.

 - September 2013

 Thanks to the advent of digital technology, many laboratory owners and managers are discovering new business models and finding ways to reinvent their businesses and reinvigorate their careers.
-Here are the stories of three lab owners/managers who have done so using Sirona Dental, Inc.'s CEREC Acquistion Centers, Sirona Connect—a web-based portal through which CEREC dentists and inLab laboratories communicate—and the inLab system.
+Here are the stories of three lab owners/managers who have done so using Sirona Dental, Inc.'s CEREC Acquistion Centers, Sirona Connect.

 - November 2012

 Specializing in implant borne prosthetics, Midwest Dental Arts has discovered a technique to improve soft tissue management that we want to share.
 This is the first of a 2-part article that illustrates how to create a soft tissue model, using an iTero milled model with the Straumann Repositionable Implant Analog.
 The restorative dentist removes the healing

 cap from the dental implant, places a Mono Scanbody and takes a digital impression.
 The healing cap results in a perfect 360° circle of the soft tissue and the technician determines

 where to place the cement finish line on the customized abutment....

 - June 2012